BUU33730 Taxation 2 2025/26

 Module Description:

-The aim of this module is to provide students with a detailed knowledge of Capital Gains Tax, Capital Acquisitions Tax and the taxation of businesses including Corporation Tax.
+The aim of this module is to provide students expand students knowledge of income tax from BUU33720 to include the tax implications for married persons (cont’d); taxation of termination payments and an understanding of the commencement and cessation income tax rules for businesses and calculate the impact of such on the overall tax liability.
+The module also aims to provide a detailed knowledge of Capital Gains Tax and the taxation of businesses including Corporation Tax.
 A detailed understanding of technical taxation issues impacting individuals and businesses will be gained.
 Tax advantages and disadvantages for both individual and businesses pursuing different courses of action are examined.
 Taxation issues impacting corporate entities explored include corporate residency rules, calculation of corporation tax liabilities (including the use of loss relief) and the tax implications for groups of companies.
 In addition to the range of tax technical issues, the module aims to provide students with an understanding of the ethical and professional issues arising from the provision of tax advice.
-This includes issues such as tax avoidance, Revenue audits, appeals and disputes.
+This includes issues such as tax avoidance, revenue interventions/audits, appeals and disputes.

 Learning Outcomes: